mrkkrp/markkarpov.com/tutorial/exceptions.md

   because we can be sure that it will throw every time we try to evaluate the thunk.

-The section is worth ending with the following quote from [*A semantics for imprecise exceptions*][a-semantics-for-imprecise-exceptions]:
+This section is worth ending with the following quote from [*A semantics for imprecise exceptions*][a-semantics-for-imprecise-exceptions]:

 > Notice that an exceptional value behaves as a first class value, but it is